-Brain wellness as the set of wellbeing processes found in the S.P.E.C.I.E.S. model and that are connected to the human nervous system.
+Brain wellness is the set of well-being processes found in the S.P.E.C.I.E.S. model that are connected to the human nervous system.

 Social Brain: our brain’s ability to create and keep social relationships with other people (family, friends, peers).

-Emotional Brain: nervous and periferic system-related mechanisms that allow us to control our emotional responses by accepting our personal value, and creating, recognizing and expressing our feelings in a healthy way.
+Emotional Brain: nervous and peripheric system-related mechanisms that allow us to control our emotional responses by accepting our personal values, and creating, recognizing, and expressing our feelings in a healthy way.

 Brain and career or work: our brain’s ability to continuously make and keep satisfying decisions, both in work and education situations.

 Intellectual or Cognitive Brain: our brain’s ability to use its cognitive resources (memory, attention, perception, executional functions) for a better comprehension of the universe and ourselves.

 Brain and Environment: the process through which our brain interacts with the environment, being stimulated and stimulating it in specific ways that can contribute to sustaining or improving our life quality.

 Spiritual Brain: our brain’s ability to be in peace and harmony, developing introspective abilities and making our actions combine with ethic values